SoilCities

 Alan Vergnes (Centre d’Écologie Fonctionnelle et Évolutive, University of Montpellier Paul-Valéry): Urban Soil Biodiversity, insights from the BISE project and the Importance of Changing Perceptions

-Silke Cram (University Program for Interdisciplinary Soil Studies, PUEIS, National Autonomous University of Mexico): Ecosystem Services of Urban Soils: The Example of the Ecological Reserve of the Pedregal
+Silke Cram (University Program for Interdisciplinary Soil Studies, PUEIS, National Autonomous University of Mexico): Ecosystem values of Urban soils: the example of the university campus of UNAM in Mexico City

 Panel Discussion